 If you have a plan, telephone canvassing will be easier for you.
 This means a plan that outlines how, but above all what you will talk about with your counterpart, how you could react in possible scenarios.
 After all, you want to present your offer in the best possible way.
 However, you will only be truly successful in such a phone call if you can clearly articulate the benefits of your offer.
 So what will your interviewer gain from accepting your offer?
 Consider beforehand which arguments will be the best.
 Put yourself in the position of the person you are talking to and deal with his or her topic and situation individually.
 Why should he accept your offer?
 Does he have any advantages - if so, what are they?

-Tip: If possible, don't go through your plan alone in silence; it's best to find sparring partners.
+Tip: Don't go through your plan alone in silence, if possible; it's best to find sparring partners.
 It is more pleasant, makes more sense and is actually easier to consider approaches with team members.
 Advantage: This way you have a real corrective and greater chances of success, because you are already practicing in a relaxed atmosphere and in a conversational situation.
-You will remember this during your phone call - and this will ensure ease and security and take away your tension.
+You will remember during your phone call - and this is exactly what is used for lightness and security and take away your tension.